ting-hu/Challenge_One/README.md

 ## INFORMATION:

-1. Develop folder is the main folder of the project which contains the [assets] folder and the index.html.
+1. Develop folder is folder contains the [assets] folder.
 2. [assets] folder contains the [css] folder, the [images] folder and the [screenshots] folder.
 3. [css] folder contains the style.css for the index.html.
 4. [images] folder contains the images for the index.html.